trystan-geoffre/Deep-Learning-TF/README.md

 ---

-Before diving into the projects, you'll find a comprehensive list of abbreviations and terms to help you navigate the content smoothly.
+Before diving into the projects, you'll find a comprehensive list of abbreviations and terms
 <br>
 <details>
   <h2 align="center"> Definitions </h2>